Climate Change Is Already Hurting U.S. Communities, Federal Report Says

 Don't see the graphic above?
 Click here.

-Although California and other Western states have made headlines for deadly fires, the the report says the southeastern U.S. is also projected to suffer more wildfires.
+Although California and other Western states have made headlines for deadly fires, the report says the southeastern U.S. is also projected to suffer more wildfires.

 Many regions are also experiencing more extreme rain — and ensuing floods — including the Midwest, Northeast, Southeast and Southern Great Plains, which includes Texas and Oklahoma.
 The most extreme example is Hurricane Harvey, which dumped 60 inches of rain on parts of southeast Texas in 2017 and flooded an enormous region from Houston up to the Louisiana border.